We all want to have a great day out with our dogs, and it’s made even better when we find a venue that welcomes us with

-As a guideline for best practice venues should have in place the following:
+As a guideline for good practice venues should have in place the following:

 Large water bowl (replenished frequently as required)

 Small water bowl (replenished frequently as required)

 Dog Treats and Dog Food available to purchase

 Dog Friendly NI Welcome sign

 Hand Sanitising gel in a dispenser on display